gohugoio/hugo/docs/content/overview/quickstart.md

 1 directory, 1 file
 ```

-The content inside the `good-to-great.md` looks like as shown below.
+The content inside the `good-to-great.md` file looks as shown below.

 ```
 +++